knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

             var apiInstance = new MediaVideosApi();
-            var excludeFlagged = true;  // bool? | Skip videos that have been flagged by the current user (optional)  (default to true) var filterVideosByUploader = new Object(); // Object | Filter for videos by uploader id (optional) var filterCategory = filterCategory_example;  // string | Filter for videos from a specific category by id (optional) var filterTagset = filterTagset_example;  // string | Filter for videos with specified tags (separated by comma) (optional) var filterVideosByName = filterVideosByName_example;  // string | Filter for videos which name *STARTS* with the given string (optional) var filterVideosByContributor = new Object(); // Object | Filter for videos with contribution from the artist specified by ID (optional) var filterVideosByAuthor = new Object(); // Object | Filter for videos with an artist as author specified by ID (optional) var filterHasAuthor = true;  // bool? | Filter for videos that have an author set if true, or that have no author if false (optional) var filterHasUploader = true;  // bool? | Filter for videos that have an uploader set if true, or that have no uploader if false (optional) var filterRelatedTo = filterRelatedTo_example;  // string | Filter for videos that have designated a particular video as the TO of a relationship.
+            var excludeFlagged = true;  // bool? | Skip videos that have been flagged by the current user (optional)  (default to true) var filterVideosByUploader = 56;  // int? | Filter for videos by uploader id (optional) var filterCategory = filterCategory_example;  // string | Filter for videos from a specific category by id (optional) var filterTagset = filterTagset_example;  // string | Filter for videos with specified tags (separated by comma) (optional) var filterVideosByName = filterVideosByName_example;  // string | Filter for videos which name *STARTS* with the given string (optional) var filterVideosByContributor = 56;  // int? | Filter for videos with contribution from the artist specified by ID (optional) var filterVideosByAuthor = 56;  // int? | Filter for videos with an artist as author specified by ID (optional) var filterHasAuthor = true;  // bool? | Filter for videos that have an author set if true, or that have no author if false (optional) var filterHasUploader = true;  // bool? | Filter for videos that have an uploader set if true, or that have no uploader if false (optional) var filterRelatedTo = filterRelatedTo_example;  // string | Filter for videos that have designated a particular video as the TO of a relationship.
 Pattern should match VIDEO_ID or VIDEO_ID:DETAILS to match with a specific details string as well (optional)